PRLab Organizational Chart

 President of Client Service

 The president of client service oversees the mutually beneficial relationship between clients and the agency.
-She works hand-in-hand with the president of operations by drawing up appropriate scopes of work for each client after an interview has taken place.
-As the president of client service, it is important for her to monitor the well-being of all account team members, as well as mediate conflict.
-Her priority is the clients, and she serves as the clients’ main contact, if the account team is unreachable.
+This person works hand-in-hand with the president of operations by drawing up appropriate scopes of work for each client after an interview has taken place.
+As the president of client service, it is important for this person to monitor the well-being of all account team members, as well as mediate conflict.
+This person’s priority is the clients, and the president of client service serves as the clients’ main contact, if the account team is unreachable.
 The president of client service is also involved in event planning, in particular PRoBono, and the agency’s special events.

 President of Operations

 The president of operations is directly responsible for PRLab’s strategic planning, as well as putting the agency’s mission, vision, and core values into action.
-She drives the client acquisition process by reviewing applications as well as vetting and onboarding new clients to the agency.
+This person drives the client acquisition process by reviewing applications as well as vetting and onboarding new clients to the agency, including new scopes of work and client orientation.

 Agency directors serve as high-level resources for five to seven account teams, overseeing client service, project management, and quality assurance.
 In addition, directors are responsible for ensuring the timely achievement of PR objectives and tactics outlined in each account team’s scope of work.
 Also, agency directors assist in the execution of PRLab’s strategic plan and operations.